If you’re shopping for Medicare coverage in Florida, you’ve got a lot to consider when selecting a plan.

 Medicare coverage is available to individuals who:

-- Are any age and have end stage renal disease (ENRD)
+- are any age and have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS)

 For most people, your initial Medicare Florida enrollment period begins 3 months before you turn 65 and lasts for 3 months after you turn 65.